wecarsoniv/augmented-pca/README.md

 ### Instantiating AugmentedPCA Models

-APCA models are instantiated by assigning either an aAPCA or sAPCA object to a variable.
+APCA models are instantiated by assigning either an SAPCA or AAPCA object to a variable.
 During instantiation, one has the option to define parameters `n_components`, `mu`, which represent the number of components and the augmenting objective strength, respectively.
 Additionally, approximate inference strategy can be defined through the `inference` parameter.

 ```python
 # Define model parameters